jwd-ali/RProgressView/README.md

 If you prefer not to use a dependency manager, you can integrate **RProgressView** into your project manually.

 - Add sources into your project:
-  - Drag `ProgressView.swift` and `CALayer+Extension.swift`
+  - Drag `RProgressView.swift` and `CALayer+Extension.swift`

   ## Usage

 > If you are using any dependency manager (pods , carthage , package manager)to integrate RProgressView.
-Import ProgressView first:
+Import RProgressView first:
 > ```swift
-> import ProgressView
+> import RProgressView
 > ```

 > And for Manuall install you dont need to import anything